Writing

 Spelling

-Spelling sessions are taught daily in Year 1 and 2 through phonics sessions.
+Spelling sessions are taught daily in Year 1 and 2 through phonics sessions using our Little Wandle Phonics programme.
 In KS2, spelling sessions are taught 3 x weekly.
 As a natural progression from phonics, The No Nonsense Spelling Programme is used in Years Three to Six and is a comprehensive yet accessible progression in the teaching of spelling.
 Guidance, rather than prescription, is provided on how to teach the strategies, knowledge and skills pupils need to learn.
 The focus of the programme is on the teaching of spelling, which embraces knowledge of spelling conventions – patterns and rules; but, integral to the teaching is the opportunity to promote the learning of spellings, including statutory words, common exceptions and personal spellings.
 Exploration of spellings and word play are recorded in spelling journals.
 Learning in spelling is carried out using the following sequence: Learn – Practise – Apply – Assess.

 Spelling - Home Learning and Assessments